axibase/atsd/rule-engine/notifications/custom-circleci.md

 The `Endpoint URL` should look as follows: `https://circleci.com/api/v1.1/project/github/axibase/${project_name}/tree/${branch}?circle-token=1111111111`

-The `${project_name}` and `${branch}` should remain in the URL as placeholders which you will be able to specify in the rule editor.
-This would allow re-using the same notification to trigger builds for different projects and branches.
+Keep the `${project_name}` and `${branch}` placeholders in the URL path so that one can customize them in the rule editor.
+This would allow you to trigger builds for different projects using the same web notification.

 ### Payload

-The web notification can be configured to send a JSON document to the Circle CI endpoint in order to control extended build parameters and the `Body` field can include the following text:
+The web notification can be configured to send a JSON document to the Circle CI endpoint in order to pass extended build parameters and the `Body` field can include the following text:

 ```
 {
-  "parallel": ${parallel},
+  "parallel": "${parallel}",
   "build_parameters": {
-    "RUN_EXTRA_TESTS": ${run_extra_tests}
+    "RUN_EXTRA_TESTS": "${run_extra_tests}"
   }
 }
 ```

-You can leave the `Body` field empty if you don't need to customize the build settings.
+Leave the `Body` field empty for non-parameterized projects.

 ![](images/circle_endpoint.png)